 With space available and instructor permission, students may drop in on a class after registering and paying a drop in rate.

-- TAU staff will only administer prescription medications if written approval and instructions are left by the parent.
+- HUB staff will only administer prescription medications if written approval and instructions are left by the parent.
 Any prescription medication must be in its original container and labeled with the child’s name, physician’s name, distributing pharmacy, medication name and dosage.

 - Any nonprescription medication to be administered at the center such as Tylenol or cough syrup must be provided by a parent and be accompanied by written approval and instructions for use.